nomanr/lumo-ui/CONTRIBUTING.md

 Make the necessary changes to the codebase.
 Ensure that your code follows the project's coding standards and guidelines.

+**_Note:_** You don't need to generate templates for your changes, they are re-generated when a PR is merged.

 #### Create a pull request:

 Create a pull request, ensure checks pass, and allow owner edits.